Upgrades of the ATLAS Zero Degree Calorimeter System for Run 3 at the Large Hadron Collider: Summary and future upgrades

 \subsection{Implementation of ATLAS ZDC simulations}

 The ZDC description in the ATLAS \Geant Monte Carlo \cite{SOFT-2010-01,SOFT-2022-02} has been completely overhauled for Run~3.
 The improvements consist of three main parts, the conversion of the geometry construction to a modular format with the addition of the RPD and BRAN modules, the move to using \Geant processes for the simulation of Cherenkov photons, and the addition of calorimeter calibration Sensitive Detector (SD) classes.
 The addition of the RPD and BRAN modules required a modular design allowing for simulation of the multiple arrangements of the detectors described in Section~\ref{sec:zdc_overview}.
-The improved design also enables the simulation of special run configurations, including those where the LHCf detector(s) replace one or both of the ZDC EM modules.

 The ZDC simulation was improved for Run~3 to include \Geant Cherenkov and optical processes, to accurately simulate the production and propagation of Cherenkov photons within the ZDC rods and RPD fibers.
 This required the addition of optical properties to some materials within the detector, which were taken from manufacturer data sheets where available.
 Although the generation of Cherenkov photons in \Geant has very little effect on the simulation time, the propagation of the photons can lead to a dramatic increase.
 For this reason the SD performs calculations after each photon's first step in the optical volume to determine if the photon will be detected by the PMT.
 If not, the photon is removed immediately, eliminating the cost of propagation through the optical medium.
 For each ZDC channel, the total number of photons determined to reach the PMT is converted to a pulse amplitude using calibration factors chosen to reproduce the pulse amplitudes seen in the data.
 The time structure of the digitized pulses is produced using the same waveform used to fit pulses in the ZDC offline analysis.